portworx/lcfs/perf-test.md

 # Testing the graph driver
 This document describes how the LCFS graph driver's performance is benchmarked against other graph drivers.
-The test suite is hosted at the github.com/portworx/px-test repository.
+The test suite is hosted at the github.com/portworx/graph-test repository.

 ## Building the test tool
-Checkout px-test repository and build the test suite
+Checkout the graph-test repository and build the test suite

 ```
 # mkdir -p $GOPATH/src/github.com/portworx/
 # cd $GOPATH/src/github.com/portworx/
-# git clone git@github.com:/portworx/px-test
+# git clone git@github.com:/portworx/graph-test
 # cd px-test/graphctl/
 # go build
 ```

+You will need to customize the test suite to use your specific devices for running the test.

 ## Running the tests
 The following tests can be run with Docker using any graph driver.
 To compare the results, run these tests with different graph drivers.